11 Predictive modelling and machine learning

 install.packages("glmmLasso")

 Regularised mixed models are strange birds.
 Mixed models are primarily used for inference about the fixed effects, whereas regularisation primarily is used for predictive purposes.
 The two don’t really seem to match.
-They can however be very useful if our main interest is estimation rather than prediction or hypothesis testing, where regularisation can help decrease overfitting.
+They can, however, be very useful if our main interest is estimation rather than prediction or hypothesis testing, where regularisation can help decrease overfitting.
 Similarly, it is not uncommon for linear mixed models to be numerically unstable, with the model fitting sometimes failing to converge.
 In such situations, a regularised LMM will often work better.
 Let’s study an example concerning football (soccer) teams, from Groll & Tutz (2014), that shows how to incorporate random effects and the lasso in the same model:

 library(glmmLasso)